uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 "PREVIOUS" work has shown that weather is a key driver for variation in usage. <sup>[1]</sup> <sup>[2]</sup> By utilizing those datasets to analyze how extreme weather events like winter rains in London will affect bike-sharing system, it is safe to draw some conclusions to guide the process of making contingency plans.
 The locations of start-trip and end-trip is also considered to have the potential of revealing hot spots of bike-renting usage.

 The result will be able to offer some suggestions for the decision maker of bike-sharing companies about the arrangement of bike density in different blocks, distribution between urban and rural areas and methods to tackle extreme weather conditions.

+# Different variables on the count of new bike shares

+There are different variables in the database such as time, windspeed, season, and so on.
+The group is interested in these arguments and try to find the impact of them on the count of new bike shares(cnt).

 ## References {.page_break_before}